MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/manage-updates-mobile-devices-vms-microsoft-defender-antivirus.md

 ### Use Group Policy to prevent security intelligence updates on battery power

-1. On your Group Policy management machine, open the [Group Policy Management Console](https://technet.microsoft.com/library/cc731212.aspx), right-click the Group Policy Object you want to configure and click **Edit**.
+1. On your Group Policy management machine, open the [Group Policy Management Console](https://technet.microsoft.com/library/cc731212.aspx), choose the Group Policy Object you want to configure, and open it for editing.

 2. In the **Group Policy Management Editor** go to **Computer configuration**.

-3. Click **Policies** then **Administrative templates**.
+3. Select **Policies** then **Administrative templates**.

 4. Expand the tree to **Windows components** > **Microsoft Defender Antivirus** > **Signature Updates**, and then set **Allow security intelligence updates when running on battery power** to **Disabled**.
 Then select **OK**.